your0rg/HabitatForMeteor/README.md

 Use a browser to visit [https://moon.planet.sun/](https://moon.planet.sun/).
 It will throw a hissy-fit about your "insecure" self-signed certifiacte.
 Take the necessary override steps and the Meteor `todos` application will load.

 Reboot to verify that it relaunches without any hiccups.

+#### No secrets

+It's useful to understand at this point, that no secrets are transferred or exposed in the deployment step.
+That task is handled by the script, PushInstallerScriptsToTarget.sh, documented above.

+#### Management

 To see how it's behaving you can log into the server with ...
 ```